ArminZ/ANR_Scoring_And_Visualisation/README.md

 * Entirely revised user interface
 * Removal of unused code and bug corrections
 * Additional functionality ('Route Generator')
-* Documentation, including tricky subjects like map conversion/map import, and parcour creation/import
+* Documentation, including the important subjects map conversion/map import, and parcour creation/import

 ---
 #### What is new in this version?